November 5, 2018

 I use these as my second cleanse in the evening, or as my cleanse in the morning.
 I wash these off with lukewarm water and then gently pat my face with a towel.

 I love using chemical exfoliants to gently exfoliate the skin and help remove makeup and sweat from the day.
-Now, I don’t advocate using harsh physical exfoliators, but these are either made with gentle rice bran or use enzymes to gently buff away at any dead skin cells.
+Now, I don’t advocate using harsh physical exfoliators, but the ones here are either made with gentle rice bran or use enzymes to gently buff away at any dead skin cells.

 You’ll see the best effect from eye cream if you make sure you use it both morning and night.
 Apply it gently with your ring finger under and around your eye.
 This area of skin is much more fragile than the rest of your face so be gentle but diligent.
 You don’t need to use a lot – half a pea size for both eyes is more than enough.

 Hydration is key to all healthy skin, no matter your age or skin issues.
 Serums are perhaps my favourite way to add hydration to the skin as they can go deeper into the layers of the skin than a moisturiser, which sits on top.
 I use these morning and night.
 Serums use more concentrated ingredients – such as hyaluronic acid to deliver effective results and should be part of every skincare routine.
 These are worth investing in.
 If your skin feels tight it means it is dehydrated and lacking water – these are like a big glass of it for your skin!

 I use this after cleansing in the morning.
 They tend to have Vitamin C as the main antioxidant, which helps to brighten the skin and even skin tone (whether from dark spots or acne scars).
 Antioxidants helps the skin fight free radicals throughout the day – which means pollution, stress, smoke.
 You can use alongside chemical exfoliants and other actives.